-Polices and plans related to cultural resources Invasive species control the Division of Historic Preservation.
+Polices and plans related to cultural resources 2012 - 2014.
+A burial treatment plan was reviewed by the Hawaii Island Burial Council and approved by the Division of Historic Preservation.
 It contains a schedule for monitoring.
 2012 - currently under re-evaluation.
 Policies relating to the placement and removal of offerings, the scattering of human remains, the construction of new cultural features including the stacking of rocks were developed by Kahu Kū Mauna.
 In 2016 following public consultation Kahu Kū Mauna approved the policies.
 The MKMB felt that more community consultation was required before finalizing the policy.
 Community consultation on these policies is on-going.
 2016 - The U.S. Department of Defense was contacted to begin the review process prior to any removal efforts of military aircraft.
-2012 - ongoing.
+Invasive species control 2012 - ongoing.
 An active volunteer program to remove fireweed (Senecio madagascariensis) and other invasive plants continues at the mid-level area.
 Rangers continue to remove fireweed in the upper elevations.
 2013 - ongoing.
 The Maunakea Invasive Species Management Plan was approved by the MKMB.
 It is composed of modules addressing various aspects of the invasive species prevention, response, and control.
 Implementation is ongoing.
 2013 - ongoing.
 The Hawaii Ant Lab and Big Island Invasive Species Committee continue to support implementation of the Invasive Species Management Plan by providing technical support, and assisting with inspections and monitoring work.
 Wēkiu bug management plan and habitat restoration plan.
 Data from wēkiu bug, invasive/alien arthropod, biodiversity arthropod studies, topography and wēkiu bug food distribution, and climate studies will provide the basis for developing management and habitat restoration plans for the bug Public facilities 2014 - ongoing.
-An automated vehicle counter was installed to count the number of vehicles (differentiating: public, commercial, tour, observatory, etc.) that drive above Halepõhaku.
+An automated vehicle counter was installed to count the number of vehicles (differentiating: public, commercial, tour, observatory, etc.) that drive above Halepōhaku.
 2014 - 2017.
 CIP funds are being used to study and design improvements to the ingress and egress at the VIS and to address parking and pedestrian flow.
 The study also included an assessment of road conditions, and recommendations for repair and estimated costs.
 An Environmental Assessment is currently being finalized and a CDUA will be submitted for DLNR consideration.
 Other Plans and activities 2001.
 OMKM ranger program established.
 2007 - ongoing.
 Biannual inspection of facilities for compliance with their CDUPs 2009.
 BLNR approved the Maunakea Comprehensive Management Plan (CMP) 2010.
 BLNR approved the Cultural and Natural Resources Management Plans, Public Access Plan and the Decommissioning Plan, sub-plans to the CMP.
 2012 - ongoing.
 Beginning in 2012 applicants of projects are required to review the Comprehensive Management Plan (CMP) and submit measures to comply with relevant CMP actions as part of their project proposals.
 When applicable, mitigation measures are included in the project proposal.
 2016 - ongoing.
 An Operations, Monitoring, and Maintenance Plan has been developed.
 The plan recognizes the need to identify maintenance needs, protocols and strategies that minimizes impacts to the resources and ensures that permittees comply with the conditions of their CDUPs.
-It also serves as a reporting mechanism for CMP compliance activities calls for the coordination of maintenance activities and schedules. • 2016 - ongoing.
+It also serves as a reporting mechanism for CMP compliance activities calls for the coordination of maintenance activities and

+schodules

+schedules.
+2016 - ongoing.
 A Sign Plan was approved by the MKMB.
-This plan helps ensure appropriate review and consistency in sign design and use. se and careful in the professor such as a light of the reflect of them on the larger and the results
+This plan helps ensure appropriate review and

+consistency in sign design and use.